(This page revised October 2017)

 Few illustrators have tackled this regiment.
 Knötel’s officer follows Beamish fairly faithfully; so does that of von Pivka, though the lacing on his pelisse is oddly arranged.
 On his version Fosten makes a more careful job of the detail, but, as noted above, changes the pelisse fur to brown for some reason.

-The fur cap with white over red plume, unlike the officer’s version shown by Beamish, has no peak, and no pelisse is worn here.
-The shoulder strap appears unusually broad, and the collar unusually high, while gauntlets hide the cuffs.
-Judging by the tones, the sash may be red with yellow barrels, the reverse of the colours given by Hamilton Smith.
-The overalls may be grey, with dark strapping and possibly cuffing, and with a single seam stripe that may or may not be the white facing colour.
-Some of these details seem unreliable, but as the only period image of a man of the 2nd, this has at least to be taken into account.
+The brown fur cap with red bag, yellow trim and white over red plume, unlike the officer’s version shown by Beamish, has no peak, and no pelisse is worn here.
+The white shoulder strap appears unusually broad, and the collar unusually high, while gauntlets hide the cuffs.
+The sash is red with yellow barrels, the reverse of the colours given by Hamilton Smith.
+The overalls are grey, with black strapping and cuffs, and with a single yellow seam stripe.